NautilusTrader

 Ethereumhttps://ethereum-rpc.publicnode.comNo

-Free archive endpoints exist (for example Tenderly above, Blast https://arbitrum-one.public.blastapi.io, and dRPC https://arbitrum.drpc.org).
-They are rate-limited, but snapshot validation hydrates only a handful of eth_calls per pool, so a free archive endpoint is enough to get validation_state = on_chain.
+Free archive endpoints exist, but availability and limits change.
+Snapshot validation usually needs only a small number of eth_calls per pool, so a free archive endpoint can be enough to get validation_state = on_chain.

-Archive vs non-archive controls snapshot validation, not whether the sync runs:
+Archive support affects validation, not whether event sync runs:

-• On a non-archive node the historical read fails and the snapshot is kept validation_state = replay, which is still usable as a replay start point.
+• On a non-archive node, the historical read fails and the snapshot stays validation_state = replay, which is still usable as a replay start point.

-• A first-time sync on a non-archive node must run to a recent --to-block, because the bootstrap reads on-chain state at the target block; only recent state is served.
+• A first-time sync on a non-archive node must run to a recent --to-block, because non-archive nodes only serve recent state and bootstrap reads on-chain state at the target block.

 For other chains or archive access, use a directory such as chainlist.org or comparenodes.com, or a keyed provider (Infura, Alchemy, dRPC).